-Version History of Amendments Date 1.00 Initial Approved Version 25/03/13 1.01 Numerous minor grammatical / terminology / process changes as result of ongoing review.
+Version History of Amendments Approval Date 1.00 Initial Approved Version 25/03/2013 1.01 Numerous minor grammatical / terminology / process changes as result of ongoing review.
 Geographical appendices amended reflect changes in approved national process and to ensure that direction referred to in main body of SOP is provided.
-23/08/13 2.00 Para 1.2 Addition to the Governance Section involving processes and procedures involving audit/inspection and solicitor access.
+23/08/2013 2.00 Para 1.2 Addition to the Governance Section involving processes and procedures involving audit/inspection and solicitor access.
 Para 143.19 Adding instruction on Public Order Custody Extraction.
 Amendments to appendices A,B,E, and M 2.01 Paragraph 15.15.7 has been amended to show additional guidance in Appendix 'T' refurther information concerning persons in custody with drug related problems and the Management Guidelines for Persons Suspected of Having Controlled Drugs Concealed Internally.
 02/09/2014 3.00 Full review of document with minor changes in grammar throughout the document.
 Update to Para 8.4 Solicitor Access and how force forms are completed.
-28/10/2015
+28/10/2015 4.00 Full review of document undertaken and amendments made in a number of areas including - Initial apprehension/detention of a custody; Information regarding the provision of a solicitor via the Scottish Legal Aid Board; Arrest or Detention of a Child; Pre Release Risk Assessments; Searching Transgender and Intersex Persons in Custody; Prosthetic Limbs; Adverse Incidents; Gender Specific Care and Welfare; Constant Observations; Update to the appendix re primary weekend opening and ancillary custody centres to include island and rural stations; 13/07/2016

-4.00 Full review of document undertaken and amendments made in a number of areas including - Initial apprehension/detention of a custody; Information regarding the provision of a solicitor via the Scottish Legal Aid Board; Arrest or Detention of a Child; Pre Release Risk Assessments; Searching Transgender and Intersex Persons in Custody; Prosthetic Limbs; Adverse Incidents; Gender Specific Care and Welfare; Constant Observations; Update to the appendix re primary weekend opening and ancillary custody centres to include island and rural stations; Public Order custody extractions.
-13/07/2016 5.00 Grammatical amendment made to paragraph 6.10.4 deleting the word 'detained' and replacing it with 'arrested' 19/07/2016 6.00 Minor amendment to reflect update to Custody Centres in Appendix 'E' 12/04/2017 7.00 Under the direction of DCC Gywnne the amendments noted in this SOP are in relation to terminology changes only from the wording 'police office' to 'police station'.
+Public Order custody extractions.
+5.00 Grammatical amendment made to paragraph 6.10.4 deleting the word 'detained' and replacing it with 'arrested' 19/07/2016 6.00 Minor amendment to reflect update to Custody Centres in Appendix 'E' 12/04/2017 7.00 Under the direction of DCC Gywnne the amendments noted in this SOP are in relation to terminology changes only from the wording 'police office' to 'police station'.
 07/07/2017 8.00 Section 12.1.12 added.
 Notification of FCI for stripped prisoners.
 Also signposting reader to section 19.8.4.
 18/07/2017 9.00 Owning Department amended from Custody Division to Criminal Justice Services Division.
 Section 9.2.1 amended to include review of risk plans.
 Section 9.3.7 - Terminology change to 'Psychoactive Substances' Section 18.4.3 added.
 Instruction on administering methadone.
 Section 23.1.1 amended to remove reference to Formal Adult Warning SOP which no longers exists.
 30/10/2017 10.00 Appendix E amended - Ancillary Centres of Craigmillar, Westerhailes, Haddington, Jedburgh and Kelso removed.
 10/11/2017 11.00 Reviewed against latest version to ensure CJ compliance and accuracy.
 Section 8.12.6 updated to avoid duplication of notification to SPA and New Scotland Yard.
 Section 19.2.2 updated in relation to feminine hygiene products.
-21/11/2017
+Insertion of guidance for the issuing and recovery of blankets in 19.7.2 and 19.7.5.
+Amendment to Appendix E in relation to Custody Centre availability for Levenmouth, Abroath and Stirling (removed).
+21/11/2017 12.00 Rewrite of Section 8.1,12.4 and new subsections added to Section 15 in relation to custody visits.
+28/08/2018